What Happens If you Don’t Save for Retirement

 Downsizing can cut down many of your expenses from rent/mortgage to utility costs.

 While downsizing may be an option for many, make sure it makes financial sense for you.
-If you are lucky enough to have your mortgage paid off, then moving may not make sense if your new home would come with a new mortgage.
+If you are lucky enough to have your mortgage paid off, then moving may not make sense if your new home comes with a new mortgage.

 Also, in many counties, if you have lived in your house for more than 10 years and over a certain age, your property taxes are lowered.